 End Silence: The Project on Addressing Prison Rape

-The Project on Addressing Prison Rape is committed to eliminating sexual abuse for individuals in custodial settings.
-The Project on Addressing Prison Rape is a leader in addressing the implications and implementation of the Prison Rape Elimination Act of 2003 (PREA) and its national standards.
-Since 2000, the Project on Addressing Prison Rape has provided training, technical assistance and legal guidance for correctional agencies, advocates and survivors who want to effectively prevent, respond and eliminate sexual abuse in custodial settings.
+The Project on Addressing Prison Rape (The Project) is committed to eliminating sexual abuse for individuals in custodial settings.
+The Project is a leader in addressing the implications and implementation of the Prison Rape Elimination Act of 2003 (PREA) and its national standards.
+Since 2000, the Project has provided training, technical assistance and legal guidance for correctional agencies, advocates and survivors who want to effectively prevent, respond and eliminate sexual abuse in custodial settings.

 Work in the Area of Sexual Abuse in Custodial Settings

-The Project on Addressing Prison Rape has conducted training for or in collaboration with:
+The Project has conducted training for or in collaboration with:

-- leaders of 45 state department of corrections;
+- 45 state leaders if Department of Corrections;

 - 30 county department of corrections;

-- Two territories -- Guam and Puerto Rico
+- 2 territories -- Guam and Puerto Rico;

-- Two federal agencies – the Office of Inspector General and the Federal Bureau of Prisons
+- 2 federal agencies – the Office of Inspector General and the Federal Bureau of Prisons;

 - 15 community corrections agencies.